What does the DFL do for Minnesota?

 What does the DFL Support?

 We believe that every American and Minnesotan, regardless of their background or other immutable traits, has a right to stable employment with fair wages, to a proper education, to raise and provide for a family, to accessible and affordable healthcare, to live in safe communities, and to retire with dignity and security.
-To learn more about what the party supports read our Ongoing Platform, or check out our Action Agenda.
+To learn more about what the party supports read our Ongoing Platform.

 Are the Minnesota DFL Party and the National Democratic Party the same?